 Chinese New Year in NYC is a huge deal.
 There are loads of events going on for Chinese New Year throughout the city.
 Here are the things to do on Chinese New Year in New York City we can recommend!

 So What’s Going On During Chinese New Year in NYC?

 The Lunar New Year and Festival in Chinatown NYC

 Usually, locals and tourists alike will (obviously) flock to New York City’s Chinatown to celebrate the Lunar New Year.
 A huge Chinese New Year Parade takes place there every year.
 The official name of the event is called the Lunar New Year and Festival.

-The parade will down Mott and Canal Street.
+The Chinese New York Parade will down Mott and Canal Street.
 It will then make its way down East Broadway and head towards Manhattan Bridge, and it will ultimately end at Sara D. Roosevelt Park.
 During the parade, there will also be smaller activities going on in Chinatown NYC.
 It will have all sorts of street vendors and festivities.

 We just want to mention that there will also be other Lunar New Year events held at neighboring Chinatown’s in NYC.
 Manhattan isn’t the only Chinatown in New York City.
 There’s one in Sunset Park in Brooklyn and Flushing in Queens.